Show Good Cause for coursework students

 University of Sydney Coursework Policy 2021

-• Parts 15 and 16 include University-wide provisions setting out the academic progression support and warning system, and the powers to ask students to show good cause and exclude in cases where good cause is not shown.
+• Parts 15 and 16 include University-wide provisions setting out the academic progression support and warning system, and the powers to ask students to Show Good Cause and exclude in cases where good cause is not shown.

 University of Sydney (Student Appeals Against Academic Decisions) Rule 2021 (As Amended)

-• This Rule sets out procedures for appealing against academic decisions of faculties including the decision to exclude a student from candidature.
+• This Rule sets out procedures for appealing against academic decisions of faculties, including the decision to exclude a student from candidature.
 The University provides information about how it works.

 Faculty handbooks